GSA/project-open-data-dashboard/documentation/main.md

 <span id="ps_publication_process"></span>
 #####Data Publication Process Delivered
 This element captures the state of the Open Data publication process deliverable.
-The process is often located withing the Digital Strategy for an agency, and is usually contained and updated withing the JSON file.
+The process is often located within the Digital Strategy for an agency, and is usually contained and updated within the JSON file.
 Some agencies have indepdently published this schedule on their websites separate from the Digital Strategy site, which is not recommended.

 <span id="ps_publication_process_qa"></span>
 #####Information that should not to be made public is documented with agency's OGC